WebiksInc/cultural-agents-micro-services/telegram2/README.md

 ## Error Handling

-All errors return a consistent format:
+All error responses follow a consistent format:

 ```json
 {